 Please understand – I do realize that the soldiers in the photographs you are about to see are not wearing the uniforms that the Regulars in Colonel Leslie’s 64th Foot would have worn.
-There were none around when I needed the photos for this post.
+There were no reenactors with that uniform around when I needed the photos for this post.
 But I do appreciate those in the 42nd Royal Highland Regiment who were gracious enough to pose for me in my attempt to make this story come alive.
 Many thanks must go out to them – and also to Kristen, who portrayed Sarah Tarrant (the young woman in the window) - for helping me with this post.
 They all did a wonderful job - kudos!

 I hope you feel the same: